emeshnick/broken-link-finder/README.md

 This is a Web Application to scan a website to see if its links are working.
 The user can input a url, and the application scrapes the site to check for broken links.

-This can be a testing tool for developers, but is easy to use so that anyone can check a website.
+This can be a testing tool for developers, but the deployed site means that anyone can use it for their personal or organization website.
+Check it out [here](http://broken-link-e.herokuapp.com/).

 ## Setup